I Cannot Believe It's True

 "I Cannot Believe It's True" is a song by Phil Collins from his second solo album Hello, I Must Be Going!.
-The third US single released from the album, and was only released in the US and Canada; internationally, it had instead been released as the B-side of "You Can't Hurry Love".
+It was the third US single released from the album and was only released in the US and Canada; internationally it had instead been released as the B-side of "You Can't Hurry Love".

 Cash Box noted the "cowbell-like" percussion and "Collins' profound pop tunesmithing."

 The song found moderate success on the Billboard Hot 100, reaching #79.